Privacy Policy

 6.8 We will not rent or sell our users’ or other contacts’ details to any other organisation or individual.

 7.1 We follow strict security procedures as to how your personal information is stored and used, and who sees it, to help stop any unauthorised person getting hold of it.
+We have implemented appropriate technical, physical and organisational security measures, and hold ISO27001 and CyberEssentials+ certification as well as maintain a wide range of information security and data protection-focused policies and processes.
 All personal information you register on our website, app or other digital service will be located behind a firewall.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
 Unfortunately, the transmission of information via the internet is not completely secure and although we do our best to protect your personal data, we cannot absolutely guarantee the security of your data.

 7.2 We will keep your information stored on our systems for as long as it takes to provide the services to you and in accordance with our Terms of Business.
 Any data collected via one of our apps or other digital services will be stored in accordance with the Terms of that platform.
 We may keep your data for longer than our stated retention period if we cannot delete it for legal, regulatory or technical reasons.
 We may also keep it for research and development, preventing conflicts of interests or statistical purposes.
 If we do, we will ensure that appropriate safeguards are in place to protect your privacy and only used for those purposes.

-7.3 Any contact details stored on our client relationship management database will be removed from our mailing lists if they do not interact with our emails (i.e. open emails or click on links within them) for a certain period following which they will be moved to an archive folder before being deleted permanently.
+7.3 Any contact details stored on our client relationship management database will be removed from our mailing lists if they do not interact with our emails (i.e. open emails or click on links within them) or are not involved in any meetings or events for a certain period following which they will be moved to an archive folder before being deleted permanently.

 7.4 The third parties we engage to provide services on our behalf will keep your data stored on their systems for as long as is necessary to provide the services to you.